 - 5 points per dollar spent on airfare (booked either directly with the airline or through Amex travel portal)

-- 5 points per dollar spent on prepaid hotels booked on the Amex travel portal
+- 5 points per dollar spent on prepaid hotels booked with American Express Travel

 - 1 point per dollar on everything else

 - Terms Apply

 In addition, new cardmembers can earn 10x points on eligible purchases on your new card at U.S. gas stations and U.S. supermarkets, on up to $15,000 in combined purchases, during your first six months of card membership.
 That’s an outstanding earnings rate for popular bonus categories like groceries and gas.